 Every girl dreams of fantasy dates - and now girls can play Barbie Dream Date Game with Barbie and Ken!
 After picking out beautiful gifts for Barbie, Ken may take her horseback riding, snow skiing, or maybe even to a costume ball!

 Players travel around the locket collecting gifts for Barbie, then move around the date board collecting snapshots of their dates.
 When the clock strikes midnight, the player with the most gift and date cards wins the game!
 Players turn their cards over to see what kind of gifts Ken really gave Barbie (a box of candy, perhaps?).

 Every girl's a winner when she plays Barbie Dream Date game!

 The Very Last 2014 - 3 years ago

 People always ask me what I'm doing for New Year's Eve.
 Usually, my answer is the same: nothing.
 This isn't because I have the energy of an old lady, and like to go to bed at 10pm.
 More so, it's knowing that New Year's Eve is THE ultimate party night: counting down to 2015 in a room full of strangers does not sound appealing, especially when you're sure to run into a few traffic accidents on the way home (with no alternate routes.
 That's why I'm complaining).Tonight is the perfect night to reflect on 2014 - that year full of big changes and surprises.
 The year that seemed as if it'd never end.A few things happened on the way to 2015 that I hadn't been able to blog about until now.
 This is the perfect time to share them with you.

-The Most Wonderful Time of the Year - one year ago
+The Most Wonderful Time of the Year - 3 years ago

 Long time, no write!
 How are you doing?